cpske/ISP/introduction/index.md

 ### Why a Team Software Project?

-In this course you will design, implement, and deploy a web application in a team of approx. 4 people.
-You can choose the project topic, subject to approval by instructor.

 A big challenge in creating software is working effectively as a team.
-Many of the skills we study involve other people, and are intended to improve team work.
+Many of the skills we study in ISP involve other people, and are intended to improve team work.

 Hence, we need a *team* project to practice both individual and project-related skills.

+In the course you will design, implement, and deploy a web application in a team of approx. 4 people.
 The project is also an opportunity to learn the basics of HTTP, web frameworks, and web application development.

-Last year's students report that the project is the most valuable part of the course.
+Prior years' students report that the project is the most valuable part of the course.

 ### This is Not a Powerpoint Course